willduff/mixedreality-enthusiast-guide/docs/webvr.md

 # Using WebVR with Windows Mixed Reality

 >[!IMPORTANT]
->Most major web browsers have deprecated support of WebVR in favor of WebXR, the new standard for creating immersive web experiences for VR headsets.
+>Most modern web browsers have deprecated support of WebVR in favor of WebXR, the new standard for creating immersive web experiences for VR headsets.
 Please install [the new Microsoft Edge](using-microsoft-edge.md) for WebXR support.

 ## What is WebVR?